starr-dusT/dotfiles/provision/readme.md

 ## Update

-`nixos-rebuild` command is aliased to `nu` assuming the machine's flake output is named the same at the hostname of the machine.
+`nixos-rebuild` command is built into the `justfile` with this folder, assuming the machine's flake output is named the same at the hostname of the machine.